pvambenepe/dbg-pds-option-calibration/README.md

 Graphs of these output are given in the Output folder.

-# Exploitation
+# Usage

 My goal is to use this output to detect events of asymmetrical information in stock options market.

 Asymmetrical information can stem from criminal behaviours like insider trading but also from an edge given by advanced research to actors deploying extensive means like the use of mobile phone data, private polls or other types of intelligence gathering along with machine learning treatment of those data.
-The development of those technics risks undermining the business model of less specialized actors including market makers thus jeopardizing the structure of the market.
+The development of those technics risks undermining the business model of less specialized actors, including market makers, thus jeopardizing the structure of the market.

 Asymmetrical information can be detected because they will ultimately lead to a dramatic shift of a parameter such as the spot price, the volatility or the dividend yield.